Finding the Building Blocks: Identifying Parts

 }

-// Right level of detail
+// This is the right level of detail

 App = system "The App" {